Health and safety adviser

 Figures are intended as a guideline only.

-To become a health and safety adviser, you can either study for health and safety qualifications whilst you are working, or you could take a full-time course before looking for work.
-It is becoming more common for health and safety advisers to enter the profession with a degree level qualification.
+To become a health and safety adviser, you can either study for health and safety qualifications whilst you are working, or take a training course before looking for a trainee position.
+The type of training you take will depend on the industry you work in.

-If you are new to health and safety, or if it is only one part of your job or trade union duties, you can start by taking a course that will offer you a good foundation.
-Courses are offered on a part-time basis or through distance learning.
-Some qualifications are offered by the National Examination Board in Occupational Safety and Health (NEBOSH) and the British Safety Council (BSC).
-Relevant courses include:
+If you are new to health and safety, or if it is only one part of your job or trade union duties, you can start by taking an introductory course that covers the basics.
+These are likely to include health and safety in the workplace, regulations, risk assessment and basic accident investigation.
+Courses are usually available on a part-time basis or by online and distance learning.
+Courses include:

 - Level 3 (NVQ) Certificate in Occupational Health and Safety

-- NEBOSH National General Certificate in Occupational Health and Safety
+- National General Certificate in Occupational Health and Safety.

-You can then progress to more advanced qualifications as your level of responsibility grows.
-You will usually need a higher level of qualification approved by the Institution of Occupational Safety and Health (IOSH) to work as a full-time health and safety officer.
-Qualifications include:
+You may need a higher level of qualification approved by the Institution of Occupational Safety and Health (IOSH) to work as a full-time health and safety officer.

 - Level 5 (NVQ) Diploma in Occupational Health and Safety Practice